 How to check your tyres’ air pressure…and why it matters

 How long has it been since you checked your car tyres’ air pressure?
 Here’s why that matters and a refresher on how to check if your tyres are at optimum pressure.
-The crew over at Cornubia Auto Care have put together some info for you:
+Our friends at Ipswich Plumbing have many service vehicles, so their running costs quickly mount up if they don’t maintain vehicles.

 IT KEEPS YOU SAFE